JosiahHartley02/Assessment/Assessment Document.md

           Name:  EquipItem(Items itemname)
              Description: /Allows player to put an item in a specific slot, then updates max health in case an item was removed or added
              Type: void
+        Name: Attack
+             Description: Takes in players base damage and adds all items damage value to create an output damaeg
+             Type: overriden void
+        Name: BlindAttack
+             Description: Takes in players base damage plus damagevalue of all items, multiplies that by half and adds the total damage of all the damages and items again
+             Type: overriden void
           Name:  PrintStats()
              Description: Prints players stats
              Type: void